iarunsilivery/iarunsilivery.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, Osmania University,Hyderabad, in 2024
+* Ph.D. in Computer Science and Engineering from Osmania University, Hyderabad, in 2024.
-* M.Tech., Jawaharlal Nehru Technological University, Hyderabad, First Class with Distinction in 2016
+* M.Tech. in Computer Science and Engineering from Jawaharlal Nehru Technological University, Hyderabad, with First Class with Distinction in 2016.
-* B.E. in Osmania University, First Class in 2011
+* B.E. in Computer Science and Engineering from Osmania University, graduating with First Class in 2011.

 Work experience
 ======